Juniper/nita-cli/README.md

     For a list of available commands, execute:

-    >>>>  nita help
+    >>>>  "nita --help" or "nita -h"

-In a nutshell, anything you want to know about what NITA CLI does, just issue the help:
+In a nutshell, anything you want to know about what NITA CLI does, just issue the NITA CLI help command:

-    nita help
+    "nita --help" or "nita -h"

 and you will get all the things that NITA CLI can do for you!!!!
+You can even do it at any command level:

+    $ nita webapp --help

+    nita webapp cli => Attaches local standard input, output, and error streams to webapp running container. nita webapp ip => Returns IPs information on webapp container. nita webapp labels => Returns labels information on webapp container. nita webapp volumes => Returns shared volumes information on webapp container. nita webapp ports => Returns mapped ports information on webapp container. nita webapp logs => Fetches the logs of webapp container.

+or

+    $ nita tacacs cli -h

+    nita tacacs cli => Attaches local standard input, output, and error streams to tacacs running container.

 _Benefits_: It is completely reusable among other products.
 Not tight to NITA.
 So it is an easy way to map complex commands to simple and intuitive ones related to your framework!